CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.August.2017

-by Bruce Camber First posted: 12 August 2017 Updated: Dember 2017 Prior Homepage Index of Notations
+by Bruce E. Camber First posted: August 2017 Updated: December 2017 Index of Notations

 Notes: By using just six sets of figures out of the 202, we explore the logic of the base-2 model of the universe from the Planck units (and the beginning of time) to the Age of the Universe (and this day).
 Although challenging, it appears that the continuity and relationality of the numbers maintain a simple logic.
 I hope this article opens a door for much deeper explorations.
-A related article explores the inherent thrust of the universe.
+Also, there is a related article that explores the inherent thrust of the universe.
 Here is our ever-so-slowly, but-evolving notation by notation analysis. -BEC

 Open invitation: We are asking experts, scholarly specialists, to help with this work.
 Either it is right or it is wrong.
 If it is wrong, we will learn a lot about discontinuities within mathematics and about the principle of continuity itself.
-And, yes, given that you are on this page and you are reading these lines, you are also invited to participate. – Bruce (email)
+And, yes, given that you are on this page and you are reading these lines, you are also invited to participate. – Bruce (comments)